BernardNotarianni/gloss-sandbox/hunting/README.md

 # haskell hunting

-The rules.
+Rules.

 Nobody is allowed to speak, comment and explain what is happening, especially the code being written.

-All debrief and comment will be discussed at the end of the session.
+Debriefing and commenting happen at the end of the session.

-Teach turn
+Teacher's turn
-- The teacher write some line of code
+- The teacher writes some lines of code
 - The code is executed
 - We observe the result
-- The teacher delete the code he added
+- The teacher deletes the code he added

-Each participant in turn perform following step:
+Each participant in turn performs the following steps:
 - Repeat what the teacher just did
+- If you are not sure what to do, say so immediatly.
+  It just means the exercice is badly designed.
 - Obverse the result
-- Delete the code he added
+- Delete the added code

 Participants are allowed to do something different than the teacher, to introduce some variation.
-If he choose to do so, he has first to describe what result he expects to see.
+Participants that choose to do so must first describe the outcome they expect to see.